The 3:3:3 Rule: Master This 30-Day Dopamine Detox Guide

 Someone once said, “The way you spend your days is the way you spend your life,” and lately, it feels like we’re spending our lives staring at blue light, scrolling through short-form videos, and wondering why we’re constantly exhausted.

-Most people who feel unfocused, restless, or unmotivated don’t actually lack discipline; rather, they are simply drowning in dopamine hits from screens, notifications, and endless scrolling—a pattern I’ve seen repeat itself across hundreds of productivity audits and behavior change experiments I’ve worked on over the last few years.
+Most people who feel unfocused, restless, or unmotivated don’t actually lack discipline; rather, they are simply drowning in dopamine hits from screens, notifications, and endless scrolling.
+Over the years, watching student behaviour up close, the pattern is hard to miss: attention isn’t broken, it’s overwhelmed.

 That’s where the 3:3:3 Rule comes in.